leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ## 827. Making A Large Island (Medium)

 Floodfill, dye the islands with different colors, use one map to record the size of each island, then enumerate the block to change.

+## 828. Unique Letter String (Hard)

+For character ch, find the nearest same letter before it and after it, then all substrings between these two letters will have ch as unique letter.
+How to calculate it?
+Multiply the length on left and right together.